When Manufacturing Data Analytics Ends Up Making You Mad

 “We wanted to use data better to look at downtime… make sure machines are running properly… and focus on improving machine uptime and reducing downtime”, said Scott Strutner, Manufacturing Engineer at Versatech.

-Versatech elected to implement Mingo Manufacturing Analytics to aid in the process of tracking uptime, scrap rates, and machine performance in real-time, all to increase production.
+Versatech elected to implement Mingo Smart Factory to aid in the process of tracking uptime, scrap rates, and machine performance in real-time, all to increase production.
 They were also using the technology to monitor OEE trends over time, by cell, machine, and more.

 “From my seat, I use Mingo as a tool to see if the changes being made are making a difference.
 It does allow us to see where OEE and downtime is trending…”